Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Equivalence with the original definition

 \section{Equivalence with the original definition}

 In this section the coefficient ring $R=\R$.
-All open covers are assumed to by locally finite.
-The goal of this section is to prove the following \begin{prp} Suppose $(E\xra{\pi}B,F)$ is a framed smooth $(M,\i)$ bundle over a smooth manifold $B$, then $K_{\Ga,\pi,F}$ defined above agrees, up to scaling by a constant depending only on $\Ga$, with the usual definition of Kontsecich's characteristic classes for $(E\xra{\pi}B,F)$; see, for example, \cite{WatanabeAdd} for definition. \end{prp}
+All open covers are assumed to be locally finite.
+The goal of this section is to prove the following \begin{prp} Suppose $(E\xra{\pi}B,F)$ is a framed smooth $(M,\i)$ bundle over a smooth manifold $B$, then $K_{\Ga,\pi,F}$ defined above agrees, up to scaling by a constant depending only on $\Ga$, with the usual definition of Kontsevich's characteristic classes for $(E\xra{\pi}B,F)$; see, for example, \cite{WatanabeAdd} for definition. \end{prp}